available

 Skittles

-Skittles arrived along with their litter mates at the same time we still had kittens from Dolly’s litter.
-We’re still getting to know their personality but Skittle’s huge eyes and oversized ears will win you over!
-Playful and curious, they’re warming up to humans very quickly and getting used to having a full belly!
+Skittles is a spayed female.
+She arrived along with her litter mates at the same time we still had kittens from Dolly’s litter.
+We’re still getting to know her personality but Skittle’s huge eyes and oversized ears will win you over!
+Playful and curious, she’s warming up to humans very quickly and getting used to having a full belly!

 available